 Second class.
-Funeral expenses to the extent of two thousand five hundred dollars (\$2,500). five thousand dollars (\$5,000), costs associated with gravestone markers as provided in G.S.
-28A-19-9(a), and reasonable costs for the purchase of a suitable burial place.
-This limitation shall not include cemetery lot or gravestone.
-The preferential limitation herein granted shall be construed to be only a limit with respect to preference of payment and shall not be construed to be a limitation on reasonable funeral expenses which may be incurred; incurred. nor shall the The preferential limitation of payment herein granted shall not in the amount of two thousand five hundred dollars (\$2,500) be diminished by any Veterans Administration, social security or other federal governmental benefits awarded to the estate of the decedent or to his or her beneficiaries.
+Funeral expenses to the extent of two thousand five hundred dollars (\$2,500). three thousand five hundred dollars (\$3,500).
+This limitation shall not include cemetery lot burial place or gravestone.
+The preferential limitation herein granted shall be construed to be only a limit with respect to preference of payment and shall not be construed to be a limitation on reasonable funeral expenses which may be incurred; nor shall the preferential limitation of payment in the amount of two thousand five hundred dollars (\$2,500) three thousand five hundred dollars (\$3,500) be diminished by any Veterans Administration, social security or other federal governmental benefits awarded to the estate of the decedent or to his or her beneficiaries.